hoisel/semantic-release-lab/README.md

 ```

 ------------------------------------------------------------------------
+After pushing, the GitHub action should trigger.
+If it runs successfully, you should see a new release on your GitHub repo and a new version on npm (if npm publish is set).

 ## Addressing Potential Issues

-After pushing, the GitHub action should trigger.
 However, you might encounter permission issues.
 If this happens, go to your GitHub repo settings and ensure that under `Actions` \> `General`, the `Workflow permissions` is set to `Read and write`.

 ------------------------------------------------------------------------